Diversity & Inclusion

-Members of Lincoln Laboratory's Hispanic/Latino and Out Professionals and Employees Networks joined forces to participate in Boston's 2013 AIDS Walk & 5K Run.
+Members of Lincoln Laboratory's Hispanic/Latino and Out Professional Employee Networks joined forces to participate in Boston's AIDS Walk.

 Forum Discussion: Options for Dealing with Gender-Specific Difficult Situations and Difficult People

-Sponsored by the LLTWN, this discussion was led by Mary Rowe, an MIT ombudsman and adjunct profesor of negotiation and confllict management at the MIT Sloan School of Management.
+Sponsored by the LLWN, this discussion was led by Mary Rowe, an MIT ombudsman and adjunct professor of negotiation and conflict management at the MIT Sloan School of Management.
 The session suggested various ways to manage responses to harassment in the workplace, to discourage unacceptable behavior, and to deal with difficult people.

 Disability Etiquette: Challenging Our Assumptions

 Michael Muehe, executive director of the Cambridge (Mass.)
 Commission for Persons with Disabilities, discussed how to conduct workplace interactions with people with disabilities.

 The role of both informal and formal mentorship in fostering employees' professional development and job satisfaction has been well documented.
 Recognizing mentoring's important effects on employee productivity and retention, the Laboratory established formal programs to complement informal mentoring arrangements.
 The programs are designed to help employees at different stages of their careers.